flegaspi700/DocuNote/README.md

   - **Impact:** Instant UI updates when changing conversation titles (no more page refresh needed)
   - **Testing:** TDD methodology with 3 new tests, all 511 tests passing ✅
   - **Branch:** `fix/conversation-title-ui-update`
-  - **Lesson:** Previous 7 fix attempts modified state management, but bug was in component display logic

 ### November 2, 2025 - Enhanced Conversation Management
 - ✅ **Save Empty Conversations** - You can now save and name conversations even without messages or files